-When I lost my temper with one of the boys when they were younger, or thought I had made a faux-pas, I would lie in bed at night, turning it over, evaluating what I did wrong and how I could do it better next time – a constant quest for self-improvement that neuro-typical people perhaps do not experience.
+When I lost my temper with one of the children when they were younger, or thought I had made a faux-pas, I would lie in bed at night, turning it over, evaluating what I did wrong and how I could do it better next time – a constant quest for self-improvement that neuro-typical people perhaps do not experience.

 Being easily influenced – and learning how not to be

 When you don’t always trust your own judgement, it’s easy to be influenced by others, often in an attempt to fit in at school or work.
 However, you can often misunderstand their motives.
 The ‘influencer’ will automatically have a more sophisticated understanding of the complex social or work ‘politics’ at play, while you are blind to these hidden nuances, even if you’re otherwise an intelligent person.

 This, in turn, has the potential for leading to dangerous or inappropriate situations that you are ill-equipped to negotiate.
 It can be a hard lesson with a learning curve that may well take decades or a lifetime to learn.

 I’m speaking here from personal experience and it took becoming chronically ill for me to slow down long enough to grasp this.
 Since then, I have learned never to trust anyone’s judgement above my own.